The Mestiza Muse

 Enhancing Hair Fiber Strength

-Image of magnified hair strand being wrapped with ceramides.
+Image of magnified hair strand magnified.

 Ceramides assume the role of an adhesive agent, meticulously uniting the two neighboring layers comprising the hair’s cellular matrix.